jzogala/CurrencyCalc/README.md

 ## NBP API Overview

-The NBP API provides real-time exchange rate data published by the National Bank of Poland.
+The NBP API provides daily exchange rate data published by the National Bank of Poland.
 It offers:

 - Current and historical foreign exchange rates.
 - Data available in JSON and XML formats.